Mélusine (album): Themes

 The album is named after Melusine, a figure of European folklore detailed by 14th-century French writer Jean d'Arras.
 Melusine is a woman whose lower body transforms into a snake on Saturdays.
 She is met by Raymondin and agrees to marry him and make him rich if he promises not to visit her on Saturdays, but when he eventually breaks that promise, she turns into a dragon and flies away.
 Salvant said she first connected with the story's inclusion of "that alone time, that Room of One's Own, as Virginia Woolf put it, and how difficult it is to find that and protect it", but later also identified with Raymondin's desire to not allow one's partner to have a world outside the relationship.

 Salvant also described the album as being about "that feeling of being a hybrid, a mixture of different cultures, which I've experienced not only as the American-born child of two first generation immigrants, but as someone raised in a family that is racially mixed, from several different countries, with different languages spoken in the home."

 Style

 Unlike traditional opera or musical theatre, where each song advances the main narrative, the songs of Mélusine reflect the emotional temperature of each part of the story.
 Slates Fred Kaplan said the album is "as much cabaret, Renaissance, mystical, and folk as it is jazz ... with songs spanning from the 12th century to vaudeville ditties and Broadway showtunes to a few Salvant originals".

 Reception

 All About Jazzs Katchie Cartwright called Mélusine "a wondrous album, top to bottom".
 Mojo stated that the album "retains the intellectual curiosity of Salvant's jittery, questing catalogue".

+Kieron Tyler of The Arts Desk wrote: "Cécile McLorin Salvant is categorised as a jazz artist but the self-produced, Brooklyn-recorded Mélusine is uncategorisable.
+Notwithstanding the electronica and Kreyòl elements, all that springs to mind as a figurative touchtone is maverick chanson outsider Barbara's 1970 L'aigle noir album.
+As the comparison indicates, the amazing Mélusine is that remarkable."